Distance: 7.4 kilometres (4.5 miles)

 Cross stile and continue along the track in front of the farm buildings and you will get a distant view of Durham Cathedral and Castle silhouetted against the sky on your left.

 At the end of the farm buildings turn sharp left and walk between Frankland Farm and Frankland Park Farm (on your right).
-At this point it is possible to return to the City Centre (see short –cut 1 below).
+At this point it is possible to return to the City Centre (see short-cut 1 on map).

 Pass through a large metal gate and continue straight ahead until you come to a bridleway on the left (C) B-C 770 metres (830 yards) The bridleway forms part of a cycleway between Newton Hall and the City Centre and you should be prepared for riders to approach you from either direction.
 You may also encounter cyclists through the Local Nature Reserve and on Frankland Lane.